Illinois Compiled Statutes

 statutory changes are sometimes included in the statute database before they take effect.

 If the source note at the end of a Section of the statutes includes a Public Act that has

 not yet taken effect, the version of the law that is currently in effect may have already

 been removed from the database and you should refer to that Public Act to see the changes

 (Section scheduled to be repealed on January 1, 2028)

 Grounds for disciplinary action.

-refuse to issue or to renew, or may revoke, suspend, place on probation,
+refuse to issue or to renew a license, or may revoke, suspend, place on probation,

 of the following causes: